ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 # Implementing power-ups

 There were two aspects of the game that people were not working on: the power-ups and the enemies.
 Due to the limited amount of time given for this project, I decided to implement the power-ups.
-- I created a base class for all the power-ups.
-The first class I created was base_powerup.gd.
+I created a base class for all the power-ups. - The first class I created was `base_powerup.gd`.
 The class had an enum that assigned the six types of power-ups we have.
 This class also handled the player entering and picking up the power-ups.
 With the help of Karim Shami, we made the power-ups float up and down, which gave them a better game feel.
-- I also created the powerup_manager.gd class.
+- I also created the `powerup_manager.gd` class.
 This class essentially applies and removes the effects of power-ups.
 I wanted to make a centralized class to handle the complexity of the power-up system.
 Additionally, I ensured that when the same power-up is picked up again before it runs out, the game increases the duration of the power-up's effect.
-- Lastly, I made the randomizer_powerup.gd class.
+- Lastly, I made the `randomizer_powerup.gd` class.
 This class was more challenging for me because I was not familiar with animations and the preload function.
 For the animation, I combined all the sprites we had for the different types of power-ups and created an animation that cycles through the sprites.
 This is similar to Mario Kart's power-ups, where the power-up shuffles until the player picks it up.

 ## Poweru-ps: